AbhishekX2004/BloggersPoint/models/BlogTagPredictor/README.md

 # Blog Content Tagging Model

 An advanced machine learning system to automatically tag blog content using a powerful ensemble of deep learning and classical models.
-This project includes a FastAPI-based backend to serve predictions via RESTful APIs.
+This production-ready API serves predictions through a comprehensive FastAPI backend with real-time inference capabilities.

 ##  Overview